avsparry/Paper/paper.md

 # Title
-My generic paper title about devices
+My generic paper title about devices and simulations

 #Author
-Adam Parry
+Adam Parry, Gerrard Capes

 #Introduction
 We present aircraft measurements ets.
 Actually we do something else more relevent to the actual paper title